Graduate and Professional Certificate Programs

 Twelve credits are required to complete a graduate certificate.
 Each certificate offers a combination of required and elective courses.
 Semester-long classes are three credit hours.
 Half-semester classes are 1.5 credit hours.
 To earn the certificate, all 12 credits must be completed at GWSB.
 No transfer credits are accepted and no merit-based scholarship aid is awarded.

 Yes, for Business Analytics, applicants must have completed statistics, calculus, higher level math (such as linear algebra), and computer programming.
-For Business Information Systems, applicants must have completed database programming.

 This is a part-time program.
 Students attend one or two classes per semester.
 These classes are held once or twice a week, often in the late afternoon or early evening.
 In accordance with GW School of Business policy, course work must be completed within five years of admission.
 The shortest time-frame a student can complete a certificate is within two to three semesters, depending on when courses are offered.